SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-setup-enterprise-free.md

     ![Booster Step 5](images/06_freebooster_step5.png)

-8. The booster will start to run and a progress popup will appear:
+8. The booster will start to run, and a progress pop-up will appear:

     ![Booster Progress](images/07_freebooster_progress.png)